ashimneu/murosummer17/two_wheel_robot/README.md

-# three_wheel_robot

-The controller and simulator of the three wheel robot
+The controller for a two wheeled robot equipped with a differential steering drive system.
+Includes:
+Nodes: PWM, Interface, Velocity Controlle